Making the Case for Macdonald, Raynor and Banks Having a Fifth Ideal Par-3 Design

 Raynor’s first known version of the long par-3 that was not a Biarritz was found at Mountain Lake.

 This until-now unrecognized Ideal hole is or was found at Brookville Country Club, Country Club of Charleston, Dedham Golf and Polo Club, Essex County Country Club, Gibson Island, Midland Hills, Morris County Golf Club, Mountain Lake and Sleepy Hollow, Southampton Golf Club and at the 27-hole Coral Keys, which only ever existed on paper.
 Sleepy Hollow would have been the debut.
 The course officially opened in 1913.
-The original Macdonald Biarritz was at Piping Rock that opened in 1912.
+The original Macdonald Biarritz was at Piping Rock which opened in 1912.

 Raynor’s first version was at Mountain Lake.
 It appears on a plan dated to late 1916 and was playable in 1917.